aditya-chakraborty/time-tracker/README.md

 ### Continued development

-This project has also been a good endeavor for me to get better at creating responsive UI.
+This project has been a good endeavor for me to get better at creating responsive UI.
 I also obtained experience working with CSS Grids.
-Although more of a Flexbox-person, I am so glas to get this opportunity to leverage the power of CSS Grids.
+Although more of a Flexbox-person, I am so glad to get this opportunity to leverage the power of CSS Grids.
 I want to keep focussing more on creating mobile-first screens and add responsiveness to the user interfaces I create, and hope to achieve mastery at it in due time!⚡️

 ### Useful resources